kant/watson-training-from-on-prem-data/README.md

       FOR EACH ROW SET n.TRAINED=CURRENT_TIMESTAMP;

 #### Performance Monitoring

+To enable continuous learning, we need to create a trigger for re-training.

+From your project's **Assets** tab in Watson Studio, Click your machine learning model ("Violation Predictor"), click the **Evaluation** tab, and click **Configure Performance Monitoring**.
+> Watson Studio only supports Db2 Watson on Cloud tables as Feedback tables

 Select the feedback metric, the feedback table, Trigger event (Eg: after 50 rows are added to the table)